Functional clustering methods for binary longitudinal data with temporal heterogeneity: Application to Binary Longitudinal Data

 \subsection{Analysis and Results}

 We ran the proposed PCG sampler with three over-dispersed initial values.
-Figure~\ref{real:convergence} shows the convergence characteristics of the sampler by using the $R^{1/2}$ diagnostic for the fixed-dimensional parameters and the fixed points of the varying coefficients.
-Because all $R^{1/2}$ statistics are below 1.1, we combine the second halves of three chains each with 150000 iterations through a label switching algorithm.
-Then, after thinning every 50th sample, our posterior inference is based on 4500 mixed samples.
+Figure~\ref{real:convergence} shows the convergence characteristics of the sampler by using the $R^{1/2}$ diagnostic for the fixed-dimensional parameters and the fixed points of the varying coefficients \citep{gelm:rubi:92}.
+Because all $R^{1/2}$ statistics are below 1.1, we combine the second halves of three chains each with 150,000 iterations through a label switching algorithm.
+Then, after thinning every 50th sample, our posterior inference is based on 4,500 mixed samples.

-Our posterior analysis suggests two major groups, as well as a few minor groups that can be combined to form a single group.
-The largest cluster, Group~1, accounts for 89.4\% of subjects, the second largest, Group~2, accounts for 7.2\%, and the remaining clusters account for 3.4\%.
+According to our posterior analysis, there are two main groups and a few minor groups.
+The group membership is determined by the posterior modes of the cluster labels.
+The interpretation of the analysis focuses on the two main groups.
+The first largest cluster, Group~1, accounts for 89.4\% of subjects, the second largest, Group~2, accounts for 7.2\%, and the remaining clusters account for 3.4\%.
 Some characteristics of the two major groups are summarized in Table~\ref{Characteristics}, demonstrating that these groups are made up of heterogeneous subjects.
 Specifically, Group~1 has a much lower proportion of females who tend to be more responsible for parenting than Group~2.
 In addition, Group~1 has a higher proportion of white-collar workers, civil servants, and university graduates with high job security than Group~2.
 Such difference in characteristics results in the different posterior estimates of varying-coefficient functions, as shown in Figure~\ref{univ:real_varying}.